What is ovulation pain or Mittelschmerz?

 - Rarely pain can be severe

-There are multiple health problems that could cause pelvic or abdominal pain and there is no real way of determining the root cause without medical testing.
-If the pain occurs every month during the time you should be ovulating and there are no other symptoms, there is a good chance it is Mittelschmerz.
+If the pain occurs every month during the time you should be ovulating and there are no other symptoms, and it's short-lasting less than 24-48 hours, there is a good chance it is Mittelschmerz.

 If there are other symptoms or the pain occurs at a time other than your ovulation cycle, you could be having menstrual cramps or some other problem and should consult your doctor.